PostgREST/postgrest-docs/install.rst

 The release page has `pre-compiled binaries for Mac OS X, Windows, Linux and FreeBSD <https://github.com/PostgREST/postgrest/releases/latest>`_ .
 The Linux binary is a static executable that can be run on any Linux distribution.

+You can also use your OS package manager.

 .. tabs::

   .. group-tab:: Mac OSX